HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

   )
 }}

-Our analysis shows that doubleclick.net is the most common third-party cookie domain, appearing on 20% of desktop sites, followed by youtube.com (9%) and google.com (8%).
-Overall, while Google entities dominate the top rankings, Microsoft's bing.com and clarity.ms, along with linkedin.com, represent the most significant alternative third-party cookie setters.
+Our analysis shows that `doubleclick.net` is the most common third-party cookie domain, appearing on 20% of desktop sites, followed by `youtube.com` (9%) and `google.com` (8%).
+Overall, while Google entities dominate the top rankings, Microsoft's `bing.com` and `clarity.ms`, along with `linkedin.com`, represent the most significant alternative third-party cookie setters.

 #### First-Party Cookies

 The following figure shows the most common first-party cookies.
 While these cookies are set in a first-party context, their names provide evidence that they are primarily used for tracking purposes.
-The \`\_ga\` cookie is set on 46% of webpages, and \`\_gid\` appears on 18%, both used by Google Analytics, followed by \`gcl\_au\` on 16% of webpages.
+The `_ga` cookie is set on 46% of webpages, and `_gid` appears on 18%, both used by Google Analytics, followed by `gcl_au` on 16% of webpages.
 While the exact purpose of these cookies was not tested, Google [publishes](https://business.safety.google/adscookies/) their intended functions.
-Another popular first-party cookie is \`\_fbp\`, used by Meta on 14% of webpages.
+Another popular first-party cookie is `_fbp`, used by Meta on 14% of webpages.
 Meta <a hreflang="en" href="https://www.facebook.com/business/help/471978536642445?id=1205376682832142">provides</a> advertisers the option to use first-party cookies with the Meta Pixel.
 Similar to the results observed for third-party context, Google and Meta remain the dominant entities for tracking in the first-party cookie context.

 The usage of cookies on the web remains largely for tracking purposes.
-Among the functional exceptions, PHPSESSID stores a unique session ID for PHP applications on 12% of pages, while XSRF-TOKEN handles security against cross-site request forgery and is found on 6% of webpages.
+Among the functional exceptions, `PHPSESSID` stores a unique session ID for PHP applications on 12% of pages, while XSRF-TOKEN handles security against cross-site request forgery and is found on 6% of webpages.

 {{ figure_markup(
   image="most-common-first-party-cookie-names.png",
   caption="Most common first-party cookie names", description="Bar chart of the most prevalent first-party cookie names.
 Google Analytics cookies, such as _ga (46%) and _gid (18%), are the most common.
-Other significant cookies include Meta's _fbp (14%) and the functional PHPSESSID (12%).", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRC5wrzy5NEsWNHn9w38RLsMURRScnP4jgjO1mDiVhsfFCY55tujlTUZhUaEWzmPtJza0QA7w8S4uK5/pubchart?oid=899945810&format=interactive", sheets_gid="749744705", sql_file="cookies_first_party_top.sql"
+Other significant cookies include Meta's _fbp (14%) and the functional `PHPSESSID` (12%).", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRC5wrzy5NEsWNHn9w38RLsMURRScnP4jgjO1mDiVhsfFCY55tujlTUZhUaEWzmPtJza0QA7w8S4uK5/pubchart?oid=899945810&format=interactive", sheets_gid="749744705", sql_file="cookies_first_party_top.sql"